Guide to Nursing Homes: Understanding Care, Costs, and Options

 Is Nursing Homes Right for You?

-Yes: Consider a nursing home.
+Yes: Consider a Nursing Home.

-No: Explore assisted living or home care options.
+No: Explore Assisted Living or Home Care options.

-No: Evaluate long-term care needs.
+No: Assess other long-term care options.

-3Is maintaining independence a priority?
+4Is maintaining independence a priority?

 Questions to Ask